Can LLMs facilitate interpretation of pre-trained language models?: Methodology

 \subsection{Concept Probing}

-Large scale annotations of the concepts acquired by clustering pre-trained language models enable the probing framework to explore fine-grained concepts that lack pre-defined annotations.
-For example we can use probing to assess whether a model has learned concepts that involve toxic language for detecting hate speech, or concepts that involve biases related to gender, race, or religion.
-By tracing the input sentences that correspond to an encoded concept in a pre-trained model, we can create annotations for a particular concept.

-Using GPT-annotations, we perform fine-grained concept probing by extracting feature vectors from annotated data through a forward pass on the model of interest.
+Our large scale annotations of the concepts in pLMs enable training probes towards fine-grained concepts that lack pre-defined annotations.
+For example we can use probing to assess whether a model has learned concepts that involve biases related to gender, race, or religion.
+By tracing the input sentences that correspond to an encoded concept $C$ in a pre-trained model, we create annotations for a particular concept.
+We perform fine-grained concept probing by extracting feature vectors from annotated data through a forward pass on the model of interest.
 Then, we train a binary classifier to predict the concept and use the probe accuracy as a qualitative measure of how well the model represents the concept.
-Formally, given a GPT-annotated dataset $\sW=\{w_1, w_2, ..., w_N\}$, appearing in sentences $\sS=\{s_1, s_2, ..., s_N\}$ we generate feature vectors, a sequence of latent representations: $\sW\xrightarrow{\modelM}\zz^l = \{\zz^l_1, \dots, \zz^l_n\}$ for each word $w_i$ by doing a forward pass over $s_i$.
-We then train a binary classifier over the representations to predict the concept $C_w$ by minimizing the cross-entropy loss:
+Formally, given a set of tokens $\sW=\{w_1, w_2, ..., w_N\} \in C$, we generate feature vectors, a sequence of latent representations: $\sW\xrightarrow{\modelM}\zz^l = \{\zz^l_1, \dots, \zz^l_n\}$ for each word $w_i$ by doing a forward pass over $s_i$.
+We then train a binary classifier over the representations to predict the concept $C$ minimizing the cross-entropy loss:

 where $P_{\theta}(\cc_i | \zz_i) = \frac{\exp (\theta_l \cdot \zz_i)}{\sum_{c'} \exp (\theta_{l'} \cdot \zz_i)} $ is the probability that word $\xx_i$ is assigned concept $\cc$.
 We learn the weights \mbox{$\theta \in \reals^{D \times L}$} using gradient descent.
 Here $D$ is the dimensionality of the latent representations $\zz_i$ and $L$ is the size of the concept set which is 2 for a binary classifier.